 Disadvantages include that major houses require agent representation and that can take many months to get—if you manage to get an agent at all.
 Should you score a publishing house contract, it will be eighteen months or so before your book is a reality.
-Also, contrary to what many writers assume, traditional publishers now look to authors to shoulder a major part of the marketing load.
+Also, contrary to what many writers assume, traditional publisher now look to authors to shoulder nearly all of the marketing load.

 Self-publishing has a number of advantages.
 First, quite simply, is that your book will become a reality.
-In addition, the process is much faster, as a rule taking approximately four months to complete.
-There are many paths to self-publishing, including low- or no-cost ones that produce low-quality books, but you might also select another path: one-on-one personalized self-publishing that produces a professionally competitive book.
-This process includes copy editing, cover and interior design, and quality printing with distribution of both the print and e-book through online distributors (e.g. Amazon, Barnes & Noble, Apple, kobo, et al).
+In addition, the process is much faster, taking as a rule four-or-so months.
+While there are many paths to self-publishing, including low- or no-cost ones that produce low-quality books, one-on-one personalized self-publishing is available as well.
+This process includes copy editing, cover and interior design, and quality printing with wide distribution of the print and e-book.

 Your editor will let you know her preference for a first read.
 If hard copy is in order, print it using Times Roman 12-point type, double-spaced and with unjustified margins.
 Print on one side only and number pages consecutively, rather than by chapters.
 Do not bind the manuscript in any way other than, perhaps, with an elastic band.